buhagee/Battery-Optimiser/README.md

 # Battery-Optimiser

-This repository contains the final code and results for my capstone uni course
+This repository contains the final code and results for my group capstone uni course

 Abstract